pixyverse/pixy/README.md

 What is Pixie
 ---------------

 pixie is a transpiler that transpiles pixie files into regular python code.
 Pixie files are JSX inspired component description formats that brings markup style declarative language natively embedded in python.
+Check out it's [DESIGN](DESIGN.md)

 Example
 --------